 The law is not made for the crooks.
 The law is made to constrain the government, its officers and its agencies.
 It is that simple.
 It is so simple that its salience escapes the men charged with interpreting, enforcing and applying the law.
-This includes the officers of the government who have arrogated on themselves the power to eradicate immorality from the people.
+This includes the officers of Government who have arrogated unto themselves the power to eradicate immorality from among the people.

 The people are usually at the greatest risk of having their rights violated by their government when their government purports to determine what is moral and what is not.
-It always starts with pornography and by the time they are done, people are being jailed for imagining the death of the president an charged with treason.
-But in between the beginning and the end, many suffer because of an overzealous but wrongful interpretation and application of the law, by an unrestrained and unconstrained government that lacks legitimacy or popular acceptance, that governs through fear rather than through the creation of opportunities for one and all, and that benefits an elite few at the expense of the many.
+It always starts with pornography and by the time they are done, people are being jailed for imagining the death of the president and charged with treason (the enforcers of our Penal Code are very familiar with this kind of reasoning).
+But in-between the beginning and the end, many suffer because of an overzealous and wrongful interpretation and application of the law, by an unrestrained and unconstrained government that lacks legitimacy or a popular mandate, that governs through fear rather than through the creation of opportunities for one and all, and that benefits an elite few at the expense of the many.

 Unless the Government wants Vodafone to divest from Safaricom and Airtel to move out of Kenya entirely, or Jamii Telecom to halt its impressive nationwide expansion, thereby depriving the National Treasury of billions in national revenue, the likes of Ezekiel Mutua and his acolyte will have to make peace with the sad news that they are an anachronism in the Information Age.
 We have come a long way down the Information Superhighway for Mr Mutua and his fellow travellers to halt our progress, and tilting-at-windmills strategies such as "banning" Project X house parties or attempting to bully Google into removing "offensive" content from YouTube only serves to ridicule the Government, its agencies and, especially, its officers.